Terese Coe

 Terese Coe is an American writer, translator, and dramatist.
+Her work has been published in over 100 journals in the United States, England, Scotland, Ireland, Canada, Australia, and India.
+She is the author of three collections of poetry, four published prose stories, and many translations from the French, German, and Spanish.
+She is a professor at the New York Institute of Technology.

 Background

-Terese Coe was born in New York, NY.
-She received a B.A. in English with a minor in comparative literature from the City College of New York and an M.A. in dramatic literature from the University of Utah.
-Her poems and translations have appeared in US journals including 32 Poems, Able Muse, Alaska Quarterly Review, American Arts Quarterly, The Cincinnati Review, The Connecticut Review, The Huffington Post, Measure, New American Writing, Ploughshares, Poetry, Smartish Pace, The Shakespeare Newsletter, Stone Canoe, Tar River Poetry, and The Threepenny Review; in the UK in Agenda, Anon, Interlude, Interpreter’s House, Leviathan Quarterly, New Walk, Orbis, Poetry Review, the Times Literary Supplement, and Warwick Review; and in Ireland, in Crannog, Cyphers, and The Stinging Fly.
+Terese Coe (née Napolitano) was born in Manhattan and grew up in Brooklyn.
+She received a B.A. in English with a minor in comparative literature from the City College of New York and in 1967 an M.A. in dramatic literature from the University of Utah.
+Her M.A. thesis, “Paradigms of Ritualism,” examined ritualism in Euripides’ The Bacchae; Ulysses in Nighttown, a play based on the 15th episode of James Joyce's Ulysses; Garcia Lorca's Blood Wedding; Albee's Who’s Afraid of Virginia Woolf; Genet's The Maids; and Beckett's Happy Days.

+Her poems, translations, and stories have appeared in US journals including 32 Poems, Able Muse, Alaska Quarterly Review, American Arts Quarterly, The Cincinnati Review, The Connecticut Review, The Evansville Review, High Times, The Hopkins Review, The Huffington Post, The Literary Review, Measure, Mezzo Cammin, New American Writing, The New York Times, Nimrod International, Ploughshares, Poetry, Smartish Pace, The Shakespeare Newsletter, Stone Canoe, Tar River Poetry, The Threepenny Review and Xavier Review; in the UK, in Agenda, Anon, Interlude, Interpreter’s House, Leviathan Quarterly, New Walk, New Writing Scotland, Poetry Review, the Times Literary Supplement, and Warwick Review; in Ireland, in Crannog, Cyphers, The Moth, and The Stinging Fly; and in Australia in Soapbox Media.
 The EBSCO research database lists numerous poems and translations by Coe.

 Coe's poem "More" was among those chosen by Poetry Review Guest Editor George Szirtes to be heli-dropped across London as part of the 2012 London Olympics' Poetry Parnassus' Rain of Poems event.

 Terese Coe's first collection of poems, The Everyday Uncommon, was published in 2005 by Wordtech.